any-docs/css/content/reference/values/anchor/index.md

 }
 ```

-The anchor-positioned element, with its `position` set to `fixed`, is associated with one anchor via its {{cssxref("position-anchor")}} property.
+The anchor-positioned element, with its `position` set to `fixed`, is associated with one anchor via its `position-anchor` property.
 It is positioned relative to two anchors by including two different `<anchor-name>` values with the `anchor()` functions set on its inset properties.
-In this case, we used {{cssxref("percentage")}} values for the `<anchor-side>` parameter, specifying the distance from the start of the axis of the inset property on which the function is set.
+In this case, we used `percentage` values for the `<anchor-side>` parameter, specifying the distance from the start of the axis of the inset property on which the function is set.

 ```css
 .infobox {